dat-ecosystem-archive/dat-js/README.md

 ### `dat.create([options])`

 Creates a new dat, wait for it to be `ready` before trying to access the url.
+Make sure to save the repo `url` somewhere and enable `persist: true` so you can access it again later!

 * `options`: These options will override any options given in the Dat constructor.